 In winter, birds such as Whooper Swan, Goosander and Goldeneye can be seen easily from the platform whilst unusual species can include Iceland Gull and Glaucous Gull.

 Some rarities have been found including Lesser Scaup, American Wigeon and European White-fronted Goose.

-In summer, Reed Buntings, Whitethroats and Sedge Warblers can be heard calling from the marsh and scrub to the east of the LNR.
-This can also be a good place for butterflies and damselflies, including the Blue-tailed.
+In summer, Reed Buntings, Willow Warblers, Whitethroats and Sedge Warblers can be heard calling from the marsh, scrub and woodland in the eastern part of the LNR.

 Meanwhile, overhead Buzzard and Kestrel can now be seen on a regular basis.